PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 the end of  a single file.
 Only one disk head at a time could write.
 That problem has now been fixed.
 Writes can now occur simultaneously on multiple files on a single computer.
-The database can grow even larger by hosting the blobs on remote servers, such as S3.
+The database can grow even larger by hosting the blobs on remote servers, such as Amazon S3.

 At Zope Corporation, several hundred newspaper content-management systems and web sites were hosted using a multi-database configuration with most data in a main database and a catalog database.
 The databases had several hundred gigabytes of ordinary database records plus multiple terabytes of blob data.

-Of course if you need multiple computers to store your object data (not blobs), then you may want to upgrade to ZEO.
-ZEO is a GPL'd cousin to the ZODB.
-For large amounts of Blobs, just store them on Amazon S3 servers.
+Of course if you need multiple computers to store your object data (not blobs), then you may want to upgrade to NEO (Not NEO4J).
+NEO is a GPL'd cousin to the ZODB.

 ## ZODB Tutorial
 ZODB is really easy to use from Python.
 I invite you to try out the